nurielleve/software-design/docs/assignment3.md

 Provide a bullet list summarizing all the changes you performed in Assignment 2 for addressing our feedback.

+**Class Diagram**
++ Updated all the attributes and operations in the diagram so it's consistent with the implementation
++ Added the rest of the attributes and operations and their descriptions to the list below the class diagram
++ Color coded all the features correctly

+**Object Diagram**
++ Added another Player object into the diagram
++ Added a second Team object to create an appropriate Matchup object
++ Edited each object's attributes and their respective values in the diagram to be consistent with the class diagram
++ Wrote up a new textual description of the object diagram since the diagram had drastic changes to accurately represent a snapshot of the Fantasy Soccer system

 **Sequence Diagrams**
-+ Updated the first diagram so that the user has a lifeline.
++ Updated the first diagram so that the user has a lifeline

-+ Updated the second diagram to add a break to the loop.
++ Updated the second diagram to add a break to the loop
++ Created a third sequence diagram to lay out another interaction between the classes of the system
++ Edited each diagram's textual description to go along with the changes made to them

 **Implementation**
 + Changed user class to be abstract (error from assignment 2)
 + Created one arraylist with all the players in football pool, as opposed to having different arraylists for different positions
 + Pulled out repeated code and consolidated it into functions
 + Completed implementation
++ Updated the textual description to explain the implementation of the whole system

 Maximum number of words for this section: 1000